awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 Because the Windows Update API is used to download and install patches, all Group Policy settings for Windows Update are respected\.
 No Group Policy settings are required to use Patch Manager, but any settings that you have defined will be applied, such as to direct instances to a Windows Server Update Services \(WSUS\) server\.

 **Note**
 By default, Windows downloads all patches from Microsoft's Windows Update site because Patch Manager uses the Windows Update API to drive the download and installation of patches\.
 As a result, the instance must be able to reach the Microsoft Windows Update site or patching will fail\.
-Alternatively, you can configure a WSUS server to serve as a patch repository and configure your instances to target that WSUS server instead using Group Policies\.
+Alternatively, you can configure a WSUS server to serve as a patch repository and configure your instances to target that WSUS server using Group Policies\.

 ------